linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 20.04.2024
+- Topic: Web4 is over 247 times better than WhatsApp Communities
+- Directory: /posts/2024/April/20
+- Description: ``` 🎉🌟 Say goodbye to boring WhatsApp groups!
+With Web4, you experience community in a whole new dimension! 🚀 Discover why Web4 is over 247 times better! 💥 Visit our website or contact our team for more info! #Web4 #Community #Innovation ```

 ### 19.04.2024
 - Topic: Web4 is more than broadcasting
 - Directory: /posts/2024/April/19